Can you use apple cider vinegar for sunburn? Or will you end up smelling like a packet of Walkers salt and vinegar crisps?

 There are two kinds of apple cider vinegar, one which is pasteurized and filtered and one which isn’t.

 People say that the unpasteurized ACV (with “the mother” bacteria, left inside) is the better of the two for treating sunburn as it has more acetic acid in it.

 I use whichever I can get my hands on.
 It’s up to you — both will do the job.

 Can you put apple cider vinegar on sunburn blisters?

 Hopefully, you haven’t burned so severely that the skin has blistered but if this happens, avoid putting ACV onto blistered skin and seek medical advice immediately.

 Apple cider vinegar for sunburn is effective, but applying ACV to blisters should be avoided at all costs.

 Putting the vinegar onto open sores would be painful.
 Instead, dab frequently with a cold flannel or, ideally, use the chamomile and oil mixture I showed you in the video above.

 Related Posts That You Will Enjoy

-I hope this post on using apple cider vinegar for sunburn has been of some help to you — And remember, if you know someone who is suffering from forgetting to wear sunscreen, please share this post with them!
+I hope this post on using apple cider vinegar for sunburn has been of some help to you — And remember, if you know someone who forgot to wear sunscreen and is in need of some effective relief, please share this post with them!